The different features between Raw Pu’er or Ripe Pu’er

 - Refill clay teapot/Gaiwan with hot water

-- Infuse tea for around 10s – 20s for the first brew, extending extra 20s infusion time for the following brew.
+- Infuse tea for around 10s – 20s for the first brew, extending an extra 20s infusion time for the following brew.

 - Pour the steeped tea into serving cup and divided into small teacups and serve